APOE4 and Alzheimer’s risk: what the numbers actually mean

 What this digest is, who it’s for, and how to get the most out of it.

-Why the modifiable-risk-factor framing matters so much for APOE4 carriers, and what the WHO actually says about reducing risk.
+Why the modifiable-risk-factor framing matters so much for APOE4 carriers, and what the 2024 Lancet Commission found about reducing it.